20 Top Things To Do in Galveston with Kids

 Related: Fun Summer Day Trips for Houston Families

 Downtown Galveston, known as The Strand, gives visitors a chance to kick off the sand and walk around while perusing shop-lined streets.
-You'll find a variety of novelty stores full of knick-knacks and memorabilia, restaurants and bars to grab a bite to eat or a drink, and every kid's favorite stop: La King's Confectionery, where there's an endless selection of candy, antique arcade games, a 1920s soda fountain, ice cream, and even Salt Water Taffy-pulling demonstrations.
-No visit to Galveston is complete without a stop at La King's!
+You'll find a variety of novelty stores full of knick-knacks and memorabilia, restaurants and bars to grab a bite to eat or a drink, and every kid's favorite stop: La King's Confectionery, where there's an endless selection of candy, antique arcade games, a 1920s soda fountain, ice cream, and even saltwater taffy-pulling demonstrations.

 12. Snap Amazing Photos

-Many of our favorite spots to visit around town happen to also be amazing places to get cute Instagram-worthy photos of kids.
+Many of our favorite spots to visit around town are also amazing places to get cute Instagram-worthy photos of kids.
 Several murals are located in The Strand district, along the Seawall, and at other locations throughout the island.
+We love the "Greetings From Galveston, Texas" mural in Saengerfest Park, which also has a giant chess board.

 Schedule a stop at the Railroad Museum.
 Photo courtesy of Galveston CVB

-In Galveston, there is no shortage of museums to visit, whether you're a kid or kid at heart.
-If you're visiting with little ones, you won't want to miss the Galveston Children's Museum.
+If you're visiting Galveston with little ones, you won't want to miss the Galveston Children's Museum.
 Here, interactive, hands-on exhibits are geared towards youngsters from ages 2-10.
 From a tinker workshop and a building zone to an arts studio and more, your kiddo is sure to have a great time learning and exploring while also beating the Galveston heat.

 Looking for something different, fun, and free to do?
 Take a ride with the kids on the Galveston Island Ferry.
 Passengers are allowed to walk on (as well as drive) and the kids can have a blast looking for fish, dolphins, boats, and birds as you travel to and from Bolivar Peninsula.
 Round-trip, the whole excursion takes less than 40 minutes.

 Three Galveston splash pads have caught our eye as being excellent places to cool down after a day in the sun - and as an added bonus, they're all free!
-Menard Park is the perfect place to play when you're fresh from the beach and need to rinse off sandy kids.
+Menard Park, one of the Best Splash Pads Near Houston, is the perfect place to play when you're fresh from the beach and need to rinse off sandy kids.
 For dumping buckets and fun spray jets, kiddos love to splash at the Wright Cuney Recreation Center, which features a playground and covered picnic tables along with the sprayground.
 Schreiber Park's splash pad showcases an airplane amid water jets that shoot up from the ground.

 Give the kids a history lesson when you visit Galveston's historic seaport, where you'll find the Tall Ship ELISSA, a square-rigged iron barque that dates to 1877.
 This ship museum offers guests an inside look into the island's storied immigration history.
 Climb aboard to follow in the footsteps of early immigrants as you get an up-close look at what it was like to travel the seas and arrive at the bustling port city in the 1800s.